jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - Arrow came from somewhere in Malar's Throat but do not know where exactly.
   - "Ras Nsi" ("Ras-me-see") is spoken by the Spy as they die.
 Scales along their back like a snake.
   - Likely a [**Yuan-ti**](https://forgottenrealms.fandom.com/wiki/Yuan-ti) which are serpent folk.
 Many different kinds but this one seems to be a pureblood.
 Their people have a hierarchy, the closer you are to being a snake then the higher you are in the ranks.
-   - **The Yuan-Ti Pantheon**: [Dendar](https://forgottenrealms.fandom.com/wiki/Dendar), [Merrshaulk](https://forgottenrealms.fandom.com/wiki/Merrshaulk), and [Sseth](https://forgottenrealms.fandom.com/wiki/Sseth) are the 3 Gods they serve.
+   - **The Yuan-Ti Pantheon**: [Dendar](https://forgottenrealms.fandom.com/wiki/Dendar), [Merrshaulk](https://forgottenrealms.fandom.com/wiki/Merrshaulk), and [Sseth](https://forgottenrealms.fandom.com/wiki/Sseth) are the 3 Gods they serve (_potentially_).
-- Check that no one really cares about a dead body, throw his robe over him and back away from the dead body.
+- Check that no one really cares about a dead body, throw his robe over him and back away from the him.
 There's only one way to get over killing a Snake Person.

 ### Retail Therapy (Round 2)
 - Head to Red Bazar to go shopping